CrossyChainsaw/FamilyTreeCreator/README.md

-# Somehwhat useable rn but wouldn't use it yet. give it some time.
+# Somewhat useable rn but wouldn't use it yet. give it some time.